gridgain/yardstick/README.md

 * `SERVER_HOSTS` - comma-separated list of IP addresses where servers should be started, one server per host
 * `DRIVER_HOSTS` - comma-separated list of IP addresses where drivers should be started, one driver per host, if the property is not defined then the driver will be run on localhost
 * `REMOTE_USER` - SSH user for logging in to remote hosts
+* `RESTART_SERVERS` - there is two modes to use it.
+1. `RESTART_SERVERS=true` - yardstick will start new servers
+for each benchmark.
+2. `RESTART_SERVERS=<hostname_1>:<delay_1>:<period_1>,<hostname_2>:<delay_2>:<period_2>` - comma-separated list of colon-separated triples of hostname, a delay (for warmup) before first restart and a period for next restarts.
+The delay and the period in seconds.
+In this case, yardstick will start new servers for each benchmark (the same with `RESTART_SERVERS=true`), and after starting of driver, yardstick will killing server by the hostname according to the delay and the period time.
+`DELAY_AFTER_SERVER_KILL` property can be used to set a delay between killing server and restarting new instance (0.01 seconds, by default).
 * `CONFIGS` - comma-separated list of benchmark run configurations which are passed to the servers and to the benchmarks

 Example of `benchmark.properties` file to run 2 instances of `EchoServer`